wangruinju/Amazon_Review_Sentiment_Analysis/README.md

 * unixReviewTime - time of the review (unix time)
 * reviewTime - time of the review (raw)

-Julian McAuley provides the codes to read the data into a pandas data frame:
+ Here are the codes to read the data into a pandas data frame as Julian McAuley indicates:

 ```python
 import pandas as pd